Julius Baker

-Julius Baker (September 23, 1915 – August 6, 2003) was one of the foremost American orchestral flute players.
+Julius Baker (September 23, 1915 – August 6, 2003) was one of the foremost American orchestral flute players and educators.
 During the course of five decades he concertized with several of America's premier orchestral ensembles including the Chicago Symphony and the New York Philharmonic Orchestra.
+In addition, he was a faculty member at several premier conservatories of music including; The Juilliard School of Music, the Curtis Institute of Music and Carnegie Mellon University.

 Background

 Baker was born in Cleveland, Ohio, and at age nine started flute lessons with his Jewish-Russian immigrant father.
 Later he studied with August Caputo and local flautist Robert Morris.
 He attended the Eastman School of Music, where he was pupil of Leonardo De Lorenzo, and the Curtis Institute, where he studied with William Kincaid and had classes with Marcel Tabuteau.
 Upon graduation in 1937, Baker returned to Cleveland to play second flute in the Cleveland Orchestra, conducted by Artur Rodziński, and in the section led by Maurice Sharp.
 He went on to a distinguished and long tenure as principal flute in the New York Philharmonic.